 In the course of our planned operations, we may become subject to legal actions based on a claim that our products are defective in workmanship or have caused personal or other injuries.
-We currently maintain limited liability insurance and such coverage may not be adequate to cover all potential claims.
+We currently maintain liability insurance but there can be no guarantee that such coverage may not be adequate to cover all potential claims.
 Moreover, even if we are able to maintain sufficient insurance coverage in the future, any successful claim could significantly harm our business, financial condition and results of operations.